appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/QuickStart.md

 The language filter component also depends on the search component which means that it will update the language options based on the search query.
 For example, if somebody searches for `angular` then the language filter will show `javascript` as an option.

-> Note: This example is using the `SearchBase` class instead of the `Component`(that we used in the previous example) class because here we're using multiple components that can have dependencies on each other.
+> Note: This example is using the `SearchBase` class instead of the `SearchComponent`(that we used in the previous example) class because here we're using multiple components that can have dependencies on each other.

 ```js
 import { SearchBase } from '@appbaseio/searchbase';